 Further Reading: How to Protect and Preserve Your Drawings and Avoid Disaster

 It’s a gamble.
 One I don’t like taking.
-Besides, it’s used mainly to fix the artwork prior to framing, and if you’re going to frame your work there’s no need to spray anything.
+Besides, it’s used mainly to fix the artwork prior to framing, and if you’re going to frame your work there’s no need to spray it in the first place.
 Graphite is as permanent as any medium can be.
 It will outlive your paper.
 Fading is not an issue.

 The only time I’ve ever used fixative regularly was when I fixed chalk pastel to fix a layer before applying more color.
-Even then I didn’t spray a final coat.
+Even then I never sprayed a final coat.

 As for using hair spray, WHAT?
 ARE YOU CRAZY?
-If you want to fix some throw-away sketches, fine, but why would anyone spray work, that has value, with hair lacquer?
+If you want to fix some throw-away sketches, fine, but why would anyone spray hair lacquer over artwork that has value?
 Heaven knows what the chemicals would do to the paper in the long term.
-It’s not a cheap and clever hack.

 Finally, Clean Your Hands